RichieSjt/Parsing-tree/README.md

 ## Functionality
-**A program that reads from a file the elements that define a context-free grammar and apply the top-down parsing process for strings given by the user.**
+**A program that reads from a file the elements that define a context-free grammar and applies the top-down parsing process for strings given by the user.**

 The grammar must be defined in a txt file.
 The file shall be defined as follows: